Pest Control contractors in

 Licensing Requirements

-Delaware requires Pesticide Applicator License through Department of Agriculture.
-Category 7A (General Pest Control) or 7B (Termite/Wood Destroying Pest) certifications required.
-Must pass written exam, complete continuing education requirements, renew annually.
-Company registration also required.
+Delaware requires Pesticide Applicator License through Delaware Department of Agriculture.
+Commercial applicators need Category 7A (General Pest Control) or 7B (Termite Control) certification.
+Must pass written exam, complete 20 hours continuing education every 3 years.
+Business license required from Division of Professional Regulation.

 Permit Requirements